middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-housing.md

 A person who already owns a home within an approximately 30-mile radius of the College is not eligible for rental housing, although allowances may be made for transitional situations in exceptional circumstances.

-Tenants become ineligible for College-owned rental housing upon purchase of permanent housing or termination of employment with Middlebury, whichever comes first.
+Tenants become ineligible for College-owned rental housing upon relocation to non-College owned housing, purchase of permanent housing, or termination of employment with Middlebury, whichever comes first.
+Upon leaving College-owned housing for any reason, an employee shall be deemed ineligible for any future participation in the College rental program.

 In all circumstances, the Vice President for Academic Affairs (VPAA) and/or the Director of Business Services has the final say in an employee’s eligibility.